rahimestayfun/node-2-afternoon/README.md

 }
 ```

 The `create` method should create a new message object using `text` and `time` from the request body and also the global `id` variable.
-It should then push this new messsage object into the `messages` array.
+It should then push this new message object into the `messages` array.
 After a new message object is created, `id` should be incremented by one so that the previous `id` won't be used on any other future messages.
 This will effectively keep the `id` unique for every message.
 We'll then want to send the updated `messages` array.

 ```js
 create: (req, res) => {